Stock market today: Wall Street hangs near a 20-month high, and oil prices fall sharply again

 NEW YORK (AP) — Wall Street is hanging near its best level in 20 months Wednesday following the latest signals that pressure on inflation may be easing.

-Homebuilder Toll Brothers was helping to lead the market with a gain of 2.5% after it reported stronger profit for the latest quarter than analysts expected.
-It said demand from buyers has also remained solid so far in the current quarter, thanks in part to slightly easier rates available for mortgages.
+Stocks of oil-and-gas companies weighed on the market after oil touched its lowest price since June.
+Helping to counter that was a gain of 3% for homebuilder Toll Brothers, which reported stronger profit for the latest quarter than analysts expected.
+It also said demand from buyers has remained solid so far in the current quarter, thanks in part to slightly easier rates available for mortgages.

 Mortgage rates have regressed as Treasury yields have dropped on hopes that the Federal Reserve may finally be finished with its barrage of hikes to interest rates, meant to get high inflation under control.
 Wall Street is betting the Fed's next move will be to cut rates, possibly as early as March, which would juice the economy and financial markets.